Amos47/2400/Chapter4/Ch04_Basics.md

 Et *voila*.
 From strategy to operation.
 The similarity to the situation at your own workplace is striking...

-But there are considerabel dearbacks to this type of organisational structure.
-In their book *Strategic Intent* (a tny little thing you could read in a couple of hours - and I highly recommend you do so), Hamel and Prahalad write:
+But there are considerable drwabacks to this type of organisational structure.
+In their book *Strategic Intent* (a tiny little thing you could read in a couple of hours - and I highly recommend you do so), Hamel and Prahalad (2010, Harvard Business Press) write:

-> "... the strategic heirarchy undermines competitiveness by fostering an elitist view of management that tends to disenfranchise [piss off] most of the organization.
+> "... the strategic heirarchy undermines competitiveness by fostering an elitist view of management that tends to disenfranchise [marginalise; deprive of power] most of the organization.
 Employees fail to identify with corporate goals or involve themselves deeply in becoming more competitive."

 So again, nothing's free...